 Co-Clinical trials in genetically engineered mouse models.

 The Vilar Lab has several mouse models that recapitulate the biology of FAP (APCMin/+ and APC1638) and Lynch Syndrome (VilCreMSH2LoxP).
 These models are essential to perform cross-species comparisons between human and murine lesions (comparisons of premalignant polyps and normal mucosa).
-In addition, any potential targeted therapy suggested by findings of our two other projects needs to be validated first in mouse models prior to proceed with clinical trial design.
-We are currently treating several cohort of mice with novel chemopreventive approaches.
+In addition, any potential targeted therapy suggested by results of our two other projects needs will be validated first in mouse models prior to proceed with human clinical trials.
+We are currently treating several cohorts of mice with novel chemopreventive approaches.